sacnorthern/VarSpeedServo/README.md

 Additional examples are included in the distribution and are available in the Arduino Examples section.

-If you also include <Firmata.h>, make it *after* `#include <VarSpeedServo.h>` to avoid a compiler error.
+If you also `#include <Firmata.h>`, make it *after* `#include <VarSpeedServo.h>` to avoid a compiler error.

 Class methods
 ================

-A servo is activated by creating an instance of the VarSpeedServo class passing the desired pin to the attach() method.
+A servo is activated by creating an instance of the `VarSpeedServo` class passing the desired pin to the attach() method.
 The servos are pulsed in the background using the value most recently written using the write() method

 VarSpeedServo - Class for manipulating servo motors connected to Arduino pins.
-Methods:
+Public methods:

 	attach(pin )  - Attaches a servo motor to an i/o pin.
-	attach(pin, min, max  ) - Attaches to a pin setting min and max values in microseconds default min is 544, max is 2400
+	attach(pin, min, max) - Attaches to a pin setting min and max values in microseconds.
+Default min is 544, max is 2400.

 	write(value)     - Sets the servo angle in degrees.  (invalid angle that is valid as pulse in microseconds is treated as microseconds) write(value, speed) - speed varies the speed of the move to new position 0=full speed, 1-255 slower to faster